 A mood board is a collection of images, words, fonts, patterns and colors that as a collection help to evoke emotions and feelings from the person interacting with them. – Tina Bindon

-We have all heard of vision boards.
+We have all heard of vision boards, also known as mood boards.
 The reason that vision boards are so successful is that they give clarity and help focus the mind, identify your values, and hone in on your messaging.